edubart/webcm/README.md

 Then navigate to http://127.0.0.1:8080/

+## Customizing

+To add new packages in the system you can edit what is installed in [rootfs.Dockerfile](rootfs.Dockerfile) and rebuild.
+You can also add new files and scripts to the system by placing them in the [skel](skel) subdirectory.

 ## How it works?

 The Cartesi Machine emulator library was compiled to WASM using Emscripten toolchain.